ACSENEVIRATHNA/Student-Management-System/README.md

    cd Desktop_UI
    ```

-3. Simply run the `Desktop UI.exe` file located in the `bin` directory.
+3. Or simply run the `Desktop UI.exe` file located in the `bin` directory.

 ## Contributing